Posted by Dr. Fred Pescatore on Apr 5, 2019 4:43:25 PM

-Most Americans suffer from vitamin D deficiency because they don’t get enough sun.
+Many Americans may suffer from vitamin D deficiency because they don’t get enough sun.

-With the exception of Americans who live in southern Arizona, southern Florida, southern Texas, southern California, and Hawaii, most do not absorb enough vitamin D naturally.
+With the exception of possibly those who live in southern Arizona, southern Florida, southern Texas, southern California, and Hawaii, most do not absorb enough vitamin D.

 Avoiding this deficiency isn’t easy, either.
 To get enough vitamin D from the sun, the average American needs to expose their body to direct sunlight, without sunscreen, wearing only the skimpiest of clothing, for 20 minutes a day.
 Most Americans can’t (or won’t) do that.
 For much of the year in many states, it would be virtually impossible.

 One consequence of vitamin D deficiency is a decline in bone health for many Americans.
 But the good news is vitamins D3 and K2 can help.*

 Vitamin D is one of the cofactors that calcium needs to stay in the body.
 Vitamin D supplements improve bone health because vitamin D increases the ability of bones to absorb calcium as opposed to letting the calcium leach out.* Without vitamin D, calcium goes into the bloodstream and gets eliminated.

 Vitamin D has the added benefit of being fat-soluble.
 Six days of sunshine exposure makes up for 60 days without the sun when the body stores vitamin D in the fat.
 When you get vitamin D from the sun, your body converts it to D3.
 D3 is the active form of vitamin D. Vitamin D3 is what the body produces, so that’s why it’s important to specifically get D3 when taking it as a supplement intended to combat deficiencies resulting from lack of proper sun exposure.*